Removing Politics from Climate Change

 Source

 Nitrous oxides (N2O), commonly referred to as laughing gas when used to calm anxious dental patients, received little attention in the media before 2019 when Dutch farmers protested their parliament’s efforts to limit nitrogen emissions.
-This would affect the farmer’s ability to raise food by limiting fertilizer use and livestock, reducing their ability to export food at a time of high prices and food shortages.
+This would affect the farmer’s ability to raise food by limiting fertilizer use and livestock, reducing their ability to export food at a time of high food prices and shortages.

 The Dutch are the 2nd largest food exporter in the world, after the US, making any reductions in their production an issue for anyone concerned about food scarcity or prices.